namjoonsuh/TimeAutoDiff/README.md

 This is the Github repository for code implementation of the TimeAutoDiff model (https://arxiv.org/pdf/2406.16028).
 Thanks for your interest in our model!
 Any feedback is welcome.
 Also looking for collaborations with other researchers to solve scientific problems using the TimeAutoDiff model.
 Please contact namjsuh@ucla.edu

-## File descriptions in "Model Code Folder".
+## File descriptions in "Model Code" Folder.
 In the Model Code folder, we have the following py-files.

  - **DP.py**: This file is for splitting the dataset.
 We have two data splitters: one for single-sequence data (i.e., splitData), and another for multi-sequence data (i.e., partition_multi_seq).